International Business with Aviation Studies (BA Honours)

 When do classes run?

-A full schedule will be available in September for the semester ahead but classes are scheduled at various times during the day and into the evening.
+- A full schedule will be available in January for the semester ahead but classes are scheduled at various times during the day.
+The schedule will vary from semester to semester.
 We use random times during the day, as given the nature of a pilot’s work, there is no set time that suits all.
 All material is recorded and available for review immediately after a class has occurred.

 Do I need to attend classes in Cork?

-No, never.
-All classes are online and all interactions with CIT are online.
+- No, never.
+All classes are online and all interactions with MTU are online.